RPN calculators are not so common because it takes a bit of

 I have investigated the HP15c-le power and battery problems and written about them at http://tuxgraphics.org/npa/hp15c-le-power-test/

-www.rpn-calc.ch produces a hp15c compatible calculator.
+www.swissmicros.com (previously known as www.rpn-calc.ch) produces a hp15c compatible calculator.
 It's emulating the original Voyager processor on new hardware and runs runs original HP15c firmware.
 The hardware is designed with firmware updates in mind.
 It has therefore as opposed to the HP15c-LE no software bugs.
 I like the fact that the color scheme follows the original hp15c.
-The keyboard could however be improved further.
-The pouch is made from real leather.
+The calculator is roughly the size of a credit card.
+The keyboard could however be improved a lot.
+You have to really watch what

 The DM-15 HP clone